 - What roles do people have in their communities?

-- Create a concept map on community.
+- Create a concept map (link above) on community.
 Explain that community may be defined in many ways but that our class will create a shared definition of community

 - Using ideas generated from the reading and class discussion, place on the concept map related subtopics such as common habitat, sharing, communal, neighborhood, traditions, cooperation, citizen, and sense of belonging.
 For younger learners, choose topics such as where we live, where children go to school, where neighbors help one another, etc.

 - During the brainstorming, reinforce different types of communities, such as classroom and school communities and neighborhood communities.
 All types of communities, however, have similar characteristics or features that make them work.

 Lastly, create a shared class definition of community.
 Have students to work in small groups to write one or two sentences or simple words describing a community.
 Afterwards, write each group's definition or list of words on the board.
 As a class, create an agreed-upon definition of community using the words or sentences chosen by the students.